Relaxation awaits minutes from the fast-paced action of downtown Orlando.

 The popular sand volleyball and basketball courts host pick-up games almost every day of the week.
 Additional soccer and multi-purpose fields offer plenty of room for kickball, kite flying and other activities.

 No story about urban sanctuaries in and around Orlando can go without mentioning a few passive parks.
 These are places where the only interaction you will experience is with nature.
 They don’t have all the bells and whistles that accommodate for picnicking and volleyball.
 These are places to sit, to walk and to meditate, and to enjoy the beauty, the sounds and the smells.

 And LaCosta Urban Wetlands, a 25-acre park that functions as a storm water drainage facility for the surrounding neighborhood and roadways, is one of these places.
 A sidewalk winds through the park and across several bridges spanning the water.
 This open space provides a perfect place for taking a nap, reading a book, birding or fishing.
 There is ample parking and leashed pets are allowed.
 Remember to bring bags for clean up.

-The University of Central Florida is now the second-largest university in the United States by enrollment.
-In 2011, there were almost 60,000 students from 140 countries, all 50 states and the District of Columbia.
-The 800-acre campus buzzes year round with classes, cultural events, academic lectures and athletics.
+The University of Central Florida is now the second-largest university in the United States, and its 800-acre campus buzzes year-round with classes, cultural events, academic lectures and athletics.

 So, who would expect that hidden in the middle of campus sits an undeveloped, 82-acre site of native trees, lakes, hiking trails and a pristine conservation area called the Arboretum?
 More than 600 plant species have been identified inside the Arboretum, and the campus itself has more than 45 animal species.